kailash-manasarovar/statement/docs/timeline/2023/june.md

     ![Maria Hontanilla](../../content/images/fake-accounts/Screenshot 2024-04-03 at 20.07.32.png){width=35%}

-    The chamber music teacher from year 4, a lovely man, posted no doubt to cause unnecessary trouble as I can't imagine he would have been involved in stalking me.
+    The chamber music teacher from year 4, a lovely man, posted no doubt to cause unnecessary trouble as I can't imagine he would have been involved in stalking me, at least not to the murderous extent of many of the other teachers.
 Posted around March 2024.

     ![Chamber music teacher from year 4](../../content/images/fake-accounts/Screenshot 2024-04-30 at 22.42.50.png){width=35%}